Wakfu (TV series): The Brotherhood of the Tofu

 Yugo is a 12-year-old (13-year-old in season 2, 14-year-old in manga, 19-year-old in special episodes, and 20-23-year-old in seasons 3-4) Eliatrope who recently discovered his powers, and is on a mission to find his true family.
 He has lived with his adoptive father Alibert, working alongside him at his inn, and has no memories of his real family, and a kind and adventurous boy.
 He has the ability to summon teleportation portals by rotating his hand in a circular motion and throwing them to where he would like to appear.
 As the series progresses, he learns other abilities, such as moving at high speeds and creating beams from his portals.
-Near the end of Season Two, it's revealed that he is the King of the Eliatropes.
-In the Special Episodes following the second season, Yugo is shown to have not aged in 6 years since the quest of the Crimson Claws, a fact that depresses him as he wishes to be able to court Amalia, but fears that his childlike appearance would hinder any chance of a serious relationship with her.
-The finale shows Yugo is able to utilize the 6 Eliatrope Dofus to attain godly power in an effort to defeat Ogrest but doing so costs him his brother's friendship and nearly destroys the world.
+Near the end of the second season, it is revealed that he is the King of the Eliatropes.
+Yugo utilizes the 6 Eliatrope Dofus to attain godly power in an effort to defeat Ogrest, but doing so costs him his brother's friendship and nearly destroys the world.

-In Season 3, it is shown that Yugo, now tall and pretty, and Ruel have been trying to find Adamaï everywhere, to no avail.
+In the third season, it is shown that Yugo and Ruel have been trying to find Adamaï everywhere, to no avail.
 When Adamaï, using their psychic link, shows Yugo the seeming death of Percedal, Yugo rushes to help his friend, still unable to believe his brother could be capable of such evil.
-It's later revealed that his actions brought about the birth of the season's antagonist, Oropo, who is an evil counterpart of Yugo.
-During the final battle with Oropo, joined by Percedal and a now realized Adamaï, he and his friends are last seen in the realm of the gods.
-Yugo is Elely & Flopin's surrogate big brother.
+It is later revealed that his actions created Oropo, an evil counterpart of Yugo.
+In the fourth season, he encountered his sister Nora and their mother, the Goddess Eliatrope, and got into conflict with the Necros, their leader Toross Mordal, and Yugo and Nora's corrupted brother Efrim.
+After being captured by Toross and his Wakfu was used to feed the Necros, Yugo instantly aged into an adult.
+Following Toross and the Necros' defeat, he married Amalia, becoming her husband and King of the Sadida Kingdom.